yliu634/spotdb/doc/index.md

 even if parts of its persistent storage have been corrupted.

-If a database is corrupted (perhaps it cannot be opened when paranoid checking is turned on), the `leveldb::RepairDB` function may be used to recover as much of the data as possible
+If a database is corrupted (perhaps it cannot be opened when paranoid checking is turned on), the `spotkv::RepairDB` function may be used to recover as much of the data as possible

 ## Approximate Sizes